 There are many ‘Caminos’, all unique in their own way.
-Find the right route for you, the distance you are comfortable covering and the right season (ie. if you don’t like heat, Spring or Autumn would be better for you).
+Find the right route for you, the distance you are comfortable covering and the right season to travel (ie. if you don’t like heat, Spring or Autumn would be better for you).

 Know the culture

-The Camino is a UNESCO-listed trail as it has been connecting people and cultures for many centuries.
+The Camino is a UNESCO-listed trail and it has been connecting people and cultures for many centuries.
 Learn about the history, heritage and languages of the regions you will be visiting before your trip.
 If you can, learn a few words in the local language.